immmjack/cse8b-wi20-pa8-starter/writeup.md

 <br />

 ### PokemonStorageSystem.java
+Similar to `Box` and `Position`, `PokemonStorageSystem` is a generic class.
+Make sure it can take in another type by making it have a parameterized type.
 A `PokemonStorageSystem` consists of a number of `Box`, and each `Box` contains a certain number of `Position`.
 We also have one `partyMember` Pokemon, which is our currently "active" Pokemon and is used when we battle.

 #### Constants
 ```java